MiladSoltanalipour/concrete_strength_prediction/README.md

 ![Alt text](CSP_Screen_shot_2.PNG)

-If you are interested in having a deeper look, the source code is available here: [Source code](CSP.py)
+If you are interested in having a deeper look at the source code, it is available here: [Source code](CSP.py)

 # License